-Limitations of Measurement that Affect All Sciences
+Limitations of Measurement that Affect all Sciences

-It is important to recognize that, regardless of reductionism, all sciences are affected by limitations of measurement and that reductionism itself can contribute to such limitations (see Figure Legend and discussion associated with Fig. 4 later in this entry).
+It is important to recognize that, regardless of reductionism, all sciences are affected by limitations of measurement and that reductionism itself can contribute to such limitations (see Figure legend and discussion associated with Figure 4 later in this entry).
 Werner Heisenberg (1901-1976) is well remembered for showing that precise measurement of the position and momentum of atomic particles cannot be done.
 This became known as the uncertainty or indeterminacy principle.
-Later, Heisenberg (2007) was clear in his Physics and Philosophy: The Revolution in Modern Science that the uncertainty/indeterminacy principle was not limited to quantum physics; see, especially, chapter "▶ The Relation of Quantum Theory to Other Parts of Natural Science."
-He mentioned psychology but was less clear how his principle applied to "psychological phenomena" except with reference to the brain.
-However, 13 years before Heisenberg (2007), London (1945, p.
+Later, Heisenberg (1958) was clear in his Physics and philosophy: The revolution in modern science that the uncertainty/indeterminacy principle was not limited to quantum physics; see especially, Chapter "VI.
+The Relation of Quantum Theory to Other Parts of Natural Science."
+He mentioned psychology but was less clear how his principle applied to "Psychological phenomena" except with reference to the brain.
+However, thirteen years before Heisenberg (1958), London (1945, p.
 162) had written:

-It is the purpose of this paper to demonstrate that the principle of indeterminacy as formulated for quantum theory is grossly inapplicable for psychology and that, in consequence, no matter what may be the arguments in defense of the statistical approach to psychological problems, Heisenberg's principle of indeterminacy may not be one of them.2 preference for the concept of a "principle of limited measurability" over the concept of the uncertainly principle.
-Max Born was a Nobel Laureate in quantum physics.
+It is the purpose of this paper to demonstrate that the principle of indeterminacy as formulated for quantum theory is grossly inapplicable for psychology and that, in consequence, no matter what may be the arguments in defense of the statistical approach to psychological problems, Heisenberg's principle of indeterminacy may not be one of them.

 In part of footnote 2, London (p.
 162) quoted Russell (1943, p.
-249) who noted Max Born's
+249) who noted Max Born's preference for the concept of a "principle of limited measurability" over the concept of the uncertainly principle.
+Max Born was a Nobel Laureate in quantum physics.